Your Financial Strategy

 Your goals may fit one or more of these categories.
 They may also change as your circumstances and priorities shift.
 Having a well-designed, adaptable plan is what’s important.
 Clear and regular communication is crucial for success.
 Our Investment Counselors provide our clients with ongoing communication and education opportunities to help ensure their portfolios remain focused on their specific goals and priorities.Set Your Goals

-Another important step in retirement planning is to compile an income and expense report (if you need cash flow from your retirement accounts.)
+Another important step in retirement planning is compiling an income and expense report (if you need cash flow from your retirement accounts.)
 Better understanding your income needs in retirement can help you identify any gaps that may need to be addressed.

 Try to incorporate potential tax implications wherever possible.
 For example, do you have a traditional IRA or a Roth IRA?
 Both?
 What other sources of retirement income do you expect to have?
 Do you have a pension?
 Social Security?
 Rental income?